Skip to main content

 • Budget is the priority and you don't need PoE from the gateway

 The organization replacing a Dream Machine Pro.
-We have migrated several clients from the rackmount Dream Machine Pro Max ($379–$599) to the UCG Fiber.
-The UCG Fiber exceeds the UDM Pro on IDS/IPS throughput (5 Gbps vs 3.5 Gbps), supports NVMe storage rather than a 3.5" HDD bay, and requires less rack space.
+We have migrated several clients from the rackmount Dream Machine Pro ($379) or Dream Machine Pro Max ($599) to the UCG-Fiber.
+The UCG-Fiber exceeds the UDM-Pro on IDS/IPS throughput (5 Gbps vs 3.5 Gbps), supports NVMe storage rather than a 3.5" HDD bay, and requires less rack space.
 The trade-off is fewer total ports — typically not an issue when a PoE switch handles device distribution.

 The home lab or prosumer setup.
-If you have a 10G-capable NAS, multi-gig fiber, and a few UniFi cameras, the UCG Fiber is the most cost-effective way to tie it all together with a single management interface.
+If you have a 10G-capable NAS, multi-gig fiber, and a few UniFi cameras, the UCG-Fiber provides a practical way to unify routing, security, and camera recording under a single management interface.

 No Separate Access Points Planned